 I have regularly insured my high-end mobile devices over the years, and so I write this from experience.
 If you broke the bank to buy that $999 or N120,000 smartphone, do get insurance cover for it.
 As such, should you lose it in a fire or burglary, you’re covered.

 Cell phone insurance here is used to refer to the concept of insuring your mobile phone – usually to cover theft and fire.
 The subscriber pays a small amount annually as premium, in exchange for protection from damage or loss.

 As far as I can tell from my findings, a significant number of mobile subscribers are enthusiastic about the idea if it comes at a “good price”.
 However, I am yet to speak with one insurer that is remotely excited about it.
 Every time I have raised the subject with an insurer, enthusiasm drops and their response is a cautious one.

-For now, apart from a select handful of companes offering cell phone nsurance n the country, if you want insurance cover for your smartphone, what you can do is take a home/household cover or an office equipment cover and include your phone in the list of items covered.
+For now, apart from a select handful of companies offering cell phone insurance n the country, if you want insurance cover for your smartphone, what you can do is take a home/household cover or an office equipment cover and include your phone in the list of items covered.

-Some of the companies that have tried to offer the service in partnershiip with insurance companies have hit the rock and gone with the wind.
-New ones are springing up though, to service the need and fill the gap.
+Some of the companies that have tried to offer the service in partnership with insurance companies have hit the rock and gone with the wind.
+New ones are springing up, though, to service the need and fill the gap.

 Founder of MobilityArena.
 Yomi’s journey in mobile started in 2001.
 Besides obsessing over mobile phones, he also started creating WAP sites (early mobile-friendly websites created with WML).
 He began writing about phones in 2004 and has been at it since then.
 He has owned over 200 devices, from Symbian, Palm, PocketPC/Windows Mobile, BlackBerry/BB10, webOS, Windows Phone, Firefox, Ubuntu Touch, to Android, iOS, and KaiOS operating systems.